St. Andrew Vikings

 We all think we know what a Viking looks like, but do we?

-For this character, I never felt fully restrained by historical accuracy, but I did want to get a sense of what was real and what was not.
-My research provided some dead ends, but in equal amounts, useful inspiration.
+For this character, I never felt fully restrained by historical accuracy, but I did want to get a sense of what was authentic and what was not.
+My visual research provided some useful inspiration.

 Once I found that a horned helmet had no historical advantage over a winged helmet, I opted for the one that was more angelic-looking.

 A Viking is a problematic mascot for a Catholic institution.
-Not particularly well-remembered for turning the other cheek, Vikings were skilled craftsmen, explorers and mariners, but they were also plunderers and warriors.
+Not known for turning the other cheek, Vikings were skilled craftsmen, explorers and mariners, but they were also plunderers and warriors.

-Finding that sweet spot between hero and bully was the real trick, and I surveyed pop culture to see if winged helmets could really look cool—or if crazy beards were really too scary.
+Finding that sweet spot between hero and bully was the real trick.
+I surveyed pop culture to see if winged helmets could really look cool—or if crazy beards were really too scary.

 So what does a Catholic Viking look like?
 History gave me one answer: